rhdtownsend/gyre/doc/source/appendices/build-poly/example-composite.rst

    :alt: Plot showing the structure of the simple polytrope model
    :align: center

-   Plot of the Lane-Emden solution variable :math:`\theta`, densty :math:`\rho`, pressure :math:`P` and interior mass :math:`M_{r}` as a function of radial coordinate, for the composite polytrope.
+   Plot of the Lane-Emden solution variable :math:`\theta`, density :math:`\rho`, pressure :math:`P` and interior mass :math:`M_{r}` as a function of radial coordinate, for the composite polytrope.
 Note the density discontinuity, and the associated discontinuities in